arnicas/interactive-vis-course/Week1/README.md

 * Read: Gists how-to:  https://help.github.com/articles/creating-gists/
 * Command line tool info (optional): https://github.com/mbostock/gistup

 I recommend you clone my repo, so you can repull it as I add stuff.
-You will do `git clone [copied path]`.
+You will do `git clone [copied path]` (https is fine for now).
 I'll show you in class.

 #### Gists